Developer-Portal-Fannie-Mae/fnmapublic-python-clients/README.md

-# theexchange-python3-clients
+# FNMApublic-python3-clients
-theexchange python3 clients, including code samples to authenticate, authorize, submit requests, and process responses both small and large.
+Python3 clients, including code samples to authenticate, authorize, submit requests, and process responses both small and large.

 ### Installation Instructions:

-	Step1: Create a directory into which you can clone this repo; that directory's name will become the value for the EXCHANGE_CLIENT_HOME environment variable.
-This document will use $HOME/eXchange as the example name of this directory.
+	Step1: Create a directory into which you can clone this repo; that directory's name will become the value for the CLIENT_HOME environment variable.
+This document will use $HOME/dpPublic as the example name of this directory.

-	Step2:  Set the EXCHANGE_CLIENT_HOME environment variable to $HOME/eXchange and cd into that directory: bash--> export EXCHANGE_CLIENT_HOME=$HOME/eXchange
+	Step2:  Set the CLIENT_HOME environment variable to $HOME/dpPublic and cd into that directory: bash--> export CLIENT_HOME=$HOME/dpPublic
-		bash--> cd $EXCHANGE_CLIENT_HOME
+		bash--> cd $CLIENT_HOME

 	Step3: Use git clone to obtain the client code and config files

-	Step4: Edit $HOME/eXchange/eXchange-client.properties so it contains your Exchange user ID and password
+	Step4: Edit $HOME/dpPublic/client.properties so it contains your Client ID and Secret

 	Step5:  Run a smoke test; if successful it will display an AUTH token: bash--> python exchange_client.py